 Screaming Frog Tips

 When we carry out a SEO audit on a new clients website the first things we look for are the easy fixes.
 Typically that’s meta descriptions and title tags.
 When we’re doing a meta and title tag audit we use Screaming Frog to pull that data out and then we include Clicks, Impressions, CTR and Position from Search Console, and also Time on Page and Page Value from Google Analytics.
 This helps to give us an idea on how the meta and title tags are performing and also on where the page sits in relative value compared to the rest of the website.

 As we’ve already said, Screaming Frog is one of our favorite tools out there, so when they keep on improving with useful features like this, we’re always going to be happy.
 Do you use Screaming Frog to help with your SEO?
 We’d love to hear how you use the tool to keep your site on the front page.

 How can we help?What do your links and content say about your site’s SEO?
 What does your data say in Search Console?
 We are Spectrum Group Online, and we offer strategic and tactical consulting so you can monetize your online presence.
 Call us for a complimentary 30-minute consultation to discuss your website’s user experience and translate that into sales.
-Click for a free 30-minute consultation »
+Ready to Talk?

 Photo credit – Top: Pixabay